Getachew Kassa: Career

-Getachew moved to the United States in 1981, and lived for many years.
-In the mid-1980s, he toured through the states and drew attention to the fate of the people who had been struck by hunger in Ethiopia.
-After publishing his first CD in 1983, he returned back to Ethiopia and again went in the U.S. in 1991.
+Kassa moved to the United States in 1981, and lived there for many years.
+In the mid-1980s, he toured through country and drew attention to the fate of the people who had been struck by the famine in Ethiopia.
+After publishing his first CD in 1983, he briefly returned to Ethiopia, before again living in the U.S. from 1991.
 His self-image as a "world citizen" brought him the status of an illegal immigrant.
-But it was not until the year 2012 that Ethiopia returned.
+He returned to live in Ethiopia in 2012.

-In 2012, Nahom Records released an album The Best of Getachew Kassa.
+In 2000, Ethio-Sound released an album The Best of Getachew Kassa, a 12 track CD of his greatest works throughout his career.
 Kassa was a part of the Stay Strong Project's Stay Strong Orchestra alongside Alemayehu Eshete and a songwriter and singer.

+Death

+Kassa died in Addis Ababa on 21 February 2024, at the age of 79 after battling a long illness.
+He was hospitalized at Yekatit 12 Hospital.
+A funeral was scheduled for the following day and his body was cremated at Holy Trinity Cathedral in Addis Ababa.